mailchain/community/contributors/expectations.md

 As a community we believe in the value of code review for all contributions.
 Code review increases the quality and readability of our code base, which helps produce high quality software.

-See the [pull request documentation](/contributors/guide/pull-requests.md) for more information on code review.
+See the [Github Workflow](./github-workflow.md) for more information on code review.

 As a community we expect that all active participants in the community will also be active reviewers.
 Please expect reviewers to request that you avoid [common go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.